daniran/blogr/README.md

 During the Maven install Maven tries to deploy the WAR to a running Tomcat server on port 8080.
 To allow the deploy you must enable the Tomcat deploy user by adding the following entries to the `tomcat-users.xml` in the config folder:
 You can choose you own user/password and update it in the project POM in the `tomcat7-maven-plugin` section

+After deployment the app is available at [http://localhost:8080/blogr](http://localhost:8080/blogr)

 ```xml
  <role rolename="manager-script"/>